Uber buying Grubhub could give it a stranglehold on U.S. food delivery

 Update (4:50pm): This post has been updated with comments from U.S. congressman David Cicilline.

-Shakeel Hashim ( @shakeelhashim) is a newsletter producer at Protocol, based in London.
+Shakeel Hashim ( @shakeelhashim) is a growth manager at Protocol, based in London.
 He was previously an analyst at Finimize covering business and economics, and a digital journalist at News UK.
 His writing has appeared in The Economist and its book, Uncommon Knowledge.

 Biz Carson ( @bizcarson) is a San Francisco-based reporter at Protocol, covering Silicon Valley with a focus on startups and venture capital.
 Previously, she reported for Forbes and was co-editor of Forbes Next Billion-Dollar Startups list.
 Before that, she worked for Business Insider, Gigaom, and Wired and started her career as a newspaper designer for Gannett.